gflandre/mongo-aggregation-debugger/README.md

 ## Contribute
 If you think it would make sense to add some features/methods don't hesitate to fork and make pull requests.

+You can contact the main contributor on [Twitter](http://twitter.com/gflandre)

 ## Licence
 Distributed under the MIT License.